NetherWiki/nether/skyshale/_dev/inbox.md

 She writes in her journals while she plays with her cat using a toy on a pole she shakes with her toes.
 She has a bit of an obsession with multitasking, frequently programming and having conversations at the same time.

+Let's eventually revisit the idea of her loss of sanity, at least in terms of her talking about her paranormal experiences in her later journals, many of her followers see her has sort of losing herself.

 ### Appearance
 I like the idea of her being an Iranian girl who came over during the Iraq war.
 She has this serious look about her, like how you think of those portraits of Ayn Rand or that National Geographic girl.